nibalizer/de_heatmp/readme.md

 This allows placing of a csgo minimap and easy heatmap overlay on top of that.

-This uses [simpleheat](https://github.com/mourner/simpleheat), a tiny JavaScript library for drawing heatmaps with Canvas.
-It is copyright 2008-2016 Patrick Wied <heatmapjs@patrick-wied.at>
+This uses [simpleheat](https://github.com/mourner/simpleheat), a super-tiny JavaScript library for drawing heatmaps with Canvas.
+Inspired by heatmap.js, but with focus on simplicity and performance.